Maggie Hassan: 2016

 On October 5, 2015, Hassan announced her candidacy for the U.S. Senate in 2016.
 She challenged Republican incumbent Kelly Ayotte.
 The race was considered one of the most competitive U.S. Senate races of the year.

 Hassan was endorsed by the pro-choice Democratic political action committee EMILY's List, which also backed her two gubernatorial runs.
 Hassan endorsed Hillary Clinton in the 2016 Democratic presidential primary.
 She said climate change and reproductive rights would be her top priorities if she were elected to the Senate.

 On November 9, the day after Election Day, Hassan was declared the winner.
 Ayotte conceded that evening, choosing not to pursue a recount.

 2022

-Hassan was reelected in 2022, defeating Republican nominee Don Bolduc.
+Hassan was reelected in 2022, defeating Republican nominee Don Bolduc, 54% to 44%.